binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Machine Instance Single User Root

+Costs and Trade-offs

 #### CSP Account Single User Root

+Costs and Trade-offs

 ### Storage of Secrets

+Costs and Trade-offs

 #### Private Key Abuse

+Costs and Trade-offs

 ##### SSH

+Costs and Trade-offs

 ##### TLS

+Costs and Trade-offs

 #### Credentials and Other Secrets

+Costs and Trade-offs

 ##### Entered by People (manually)

+Costs and Trade-offs

 ##### Entered by Software (automatically)